suurjaak/grepros/README.md

 Bag input control:
   -n FILE [FILE ...], --filename FILE [FILE ...]
-                        names of ROS bagfiles to scan if not all in directory (supports * wildcards)
+                        names of ROS bagfiles to read if not all in directory (supports * wildcards)
   -p PATH [PATH ...], --path PATH [PATH ...]
                         paths to scan if not current directory